 Predoctoral Summer Workshop

-Through a series of workshops, talks, field trips, and career-planning sessions, participants will learn how to apply humanistic values, insights, and skills to careers within the “public humanities:” the private sector, nonprofits, government and NGOs, arts administration, public media, and many other fields.
+Through a series of workshops, talks, and virtual field trips, participants will learn how to leverage their skills and training for careers in the private sector, nonprofits, arts administration, public media, and many other fields.
 All aspects of the workshop will be remote, virtual, and online.

 Call for Applications

 This is a limited-submission application.
-Eligible doctoral students must be nominated for this fellowship by their home institution, and only one nomination may be made to HWW by each university.
-To be considered, Northwestern doctoral students must submit their applications to the Kaplan Humanities Institute via the online portal (below) by Monday, October 8, 2018 (this deadline has passed).
+Eligible doctoral students must be nominated for this fellowship by their home institution, and only one nomination will be made to HWW by each university.
+To be considered, Northwestern doctoral students must submit their applications to the Kaplan Humanities Institute via the online portal (below) by 11:59pm on October 31, 2020.

-Selection criteria, prize information, and full details are on the HWW website:
+Selection criteria and full workshop details are on the HWW website: